pshrmn/hickory/docs/api/hash.md

   - `clean` - The encoded path begins with `#` (no leading slash).
 This has one exception, which is the root location because there has to be at least one charater after the pound sign for a valid hash string.

-- `base` - This is a string that begins with a forward slash and ends with a non-foward slash character.
-It should be provided if your application is not being served from the root of your server.
+- `base` - An object with `add` and `remove` functions for adding and removing a base segment from locations/URLs, which is useful if the application isn't hosted from the root directory of a domain.
+The object can be created using the [`createBase`](./createBase.md) function.

 **Note:** While you _can_ use the `base` with a `hash` history, you probably should not.
 The `base` only affects the `pathname` of location objects (and the URIs those produce).
 For example, if you create a history like this: